freekie01/EE-Manual-Test/README.md

 Exploratory testing steps for EE

-The purpose of the exercise it to help us understand how my approach to Exploratory tetsing of http://hotel-test.equalexperts.io/
+The purpose of the exercise it to help us understand how my approach to Exploratory testing of http://hotel-test.equalexperts.io/
 It covers:
 What to test
 How it can be tested